My Grandparents' WatchesCopyright © David Boettcher 2005 - 2023 all rights reserved.

-The movement is exactly the same as my grandfather's watch only smaller, a 10½ ligne, 15 jewel, lever escapement Aegler Rebberg movement.
+The movement is exactly the same as the one in my grandfather's watch only smaller, a 10½ ligne, 15 jewel, jewelled lever escapement Aegler Rebberg movement.

 The inside back of the case is marked Dennison Watch Case Co., the Birmingham watch case manufacturers.
 It has the “9” and “·375” hallmarks for 9 carat gold, the town mark of anchor, which was used the Birmingham Assay Office on native British manufactured items, and a date letter “s”for 1917 to 1918.
 The sponsor's mark A.L.D in cameo was first entered at the Birmingham Assay Office on 20 April 1876, although the punch that made this mark was almost certainly one of the many A.L.D. punches registered after that date.

-The Aegler Rebberg movement was imported from Switzerland and given its gold case in England because of high import duties and an outright ban on the importation of gold watch cases imposed during the Great War.
+The Aegler Rebberg movement was imported from Switzerland and given its gold case in England because of high import duties which were followed by an outright ban on the importation of gold watch cases imposed during World War One.

 When I inherited the watch it had a broken gold plated expanding metal bracelet fitted to the loops attached to the case.
 Rather than attempt to repair this I decided to fit a leather strap, which I thought would be more original.
 However, I now know that the watch was originally fitted with a Harrop ‘Britannic’ Bracelet.
 This is why the lugs on the case are so small with a narrow gap, they were made to take a metal Britannic bracelet.
 The gold loops to take a leather strap were added when the original Harrop bracelet broke.